strongbox/strongbox-docs/docs/user-guide/artifact-query-language.md

 ## How to use

-The easiest way to use AQL is by using the search bar in the user interface.
+The easiest way to use the AQL is by using the search bar in the user interface.
 Once you start writing, you will see suggestions based on what you've typed.
 You could also directly search via the REST API Endpoint.

 Example `curl` request: